SuicaLondon/BlogDraft/IteratePerformance/IteratePerformance.md

 ## ES5 APIs

 ES5 provide a lot of array APIs, but only that of iteration will be described.
 All APIs can be called directly via any array object.
+The parameters normally include item value, index and array itself.

 ### forEach